-Once obscure and unknown, goji berries have now become incredibly popular as a superfood – and are thought to boost your health in all types of ways.
+Once obscure and unknown, goji berries have now become incredibly popular as a superfood, but are goji berries good for you?
+They are thought to boost your health in all types of ways.
 For example, they may support your immune system, stabilize blood sugar, protect your eyes, and do much more beyond that.

 These potential benefits aren’t just wild claims, either.
 Many research studies have looked into the tiny berries, supporting some of the potential benefits.
 There may be even more benefits that the research simply hasn’t uncovered yet.

 Still, we must ask, are goji berries good for you?
 After all, the proposed benefits aren’t unique to goji berries and don’t tell us all we need to know about the little fruits.

 - How Goji Berries Could Be Harmful